Ethical Guidelines for Publication

 - 2.3.
 The Editor has sole responsibility for acceptance or rejection of a manuscript.
 Manuscripts should have peer review, but the Editor may reject or accept for cause (inappropriate for journal, clearly of poor quality, contents previously published elsewhere, etc.)

 - 2.4.
 The Editor and editorial staff should not disclose information about submitted manuscripts except to reviewers, Associate Editors, Editorial Board members, GSA publications staff, and the Publications Ethics Advisory Committee.
 Information about a manuscript may be shared, with the author's permission, once a manuscript is accepted and scheduled for publication (e.g., new releases, pre-publication posting of the abstract, or inclusion in a list of contents, etc.).

 - 2.5.
 Manuscripts submitted by an Editor should be delegated to another Editor, Associate Editor, or Editorial Board member.

 - 2.6.
 The Editor should not handle manuscripts for which there is a real or perceived conflict of interest.
-Examples include, but are not restricted to, past (within the last 5 years) or current collaboration, employer or employee, close friend, family relationship, institutional relationship, past or present graduate advisor or advisee, someone with whom the reviewer has had a past or on-going scientific controversy, or situations where the Editor could stand to gain economically by publication or rejection of the manuscript.
+Examples include, but are not restricted to, past (within the last 5 years) or current collaboration, employer or employee, close friend, family relationship, institutional relationship, past or present graduate advisor or advisee, someone with whom the reviewer has had past or on-going acrimonious relations, or situations where the Editor could stand to gain economically by publication or rejection of the manuscript.
 Editorial responsibility should be delegated to another Editor, Associate Editor, or Editorial Board member.

 - 2.7.
 The Editor must not use information, data, theories, or interpretations of submitted manuscript in her/his own work until that manuscript is in press or published unless the author has given permission to do so.

 - 2.8.
 If an Editor is presented with convincing evidence that the main substance or conclusions of a publication is erroneous, he/she should facilitate publication of a report (e.g., correction, follow-up manuscript, or other appropriate means) pointing out the error and, if possible, correcting it.
 The report may be written by the person who discovered the error or by the original author.
 The original publication does not disappear from the published record.

 3. Authors and Co-authors